kyoushiiro/kyou_tracer/README.md

 aylam@ucsc.edu
 10/17/19

+To compile and run:
+c++ rt.cpp -o rt
+./rt

 My first ray tracer -

 Disclaimer - much of the code is taken from Ray Tracing in One Weekend by Peter Shirley, with my own additions of comments and changes of variable names/code structure.
 Some excerpts also taken from ScratchaPixel guides.